AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/manage-your-profile.md

 ## Your Integrations {#your-integrations}

-On the right side of the page, the Your Integrations section provides the status of all of your account's connections.
+On the right side of the page, the [!UICONTROL Your Integrations] section provides the status of all of your account's connections.

    ![](assets/manage-your-profile-3.png)